 On June 24th the regiment and army moved from Murfreesboro', and at Liberty Gap found the enemy strongly posted to contest an advance of the National forces.
 The First Brigade, to which the 49th was attached, was at once formed in order of battle, and after some maneuvers and hard fighting, the 49th assaulted the enemy's right, posted on a high hill.
 It scaled the heights in the face of a severe fire, drove the enemy from that position, and compelled him to fall back to another but equally strong position, about a mile to his rear.
 On the following day the advance was resumed, other troops taking the lead and engaging the enemy until three o'clock P.M., when the 49th was brought into action on the enemy's center, which covered the valley, his flanks resting upon the hills.
 A new and peculiar drill had been introduced into the regiment for formation in four ranks to advance firing.
 When within range, at the word of command, the regiment opened fire, advancing briskly, and soon the enemy's center was broken, and by the co-operation of other troops his position was occupied.
 Reaching Tullahoma without further engagement, July 1st, the regiment went into camp.

 In August the National army commenced its movement on Chattanooga, and on the 31st the 49th crossed the Tennessee River near Bellefont.
 The regiment, under command of Major S.F.
-Gray, in the battle of Chickamuaga, held a position in the morning of the first day, on the extreme right of the Colonel S.F.
-Gray Union forces, forming a part of General R.W.
+Gray, in the battle of Chickamuaga, held a position in the morning of the first day, on the extreme right of the Union forces, forming a part of General R.W.
 Johnson's division.
 Before being engaged the brigade and division were shifted to the extreme left of the army, and joined with Thomas' corps.
 At two o'clock P.M. the regiment became engaged with the enemy's right, posted in a dense woods.
 A charge was made and the enemy driven.
 In this charge the 49th captured two guns.
 Three guns in all were captured by the brigade.
 The charge occured between three and four o'clock P.M.
 At dusk the enemy, having been reinforced made a charge.
 Moving up silently in the darkness, the Rebels gained a point near to and in the front of the National forces, delivered a withering volley, uttered their demonic yell, an rushed forward with the bayonet.
 The National forces were on the alert, but the suddenness of the attack staggered and caused them to give ground.
 They quickly rallied, however, and opening fire the Rebels were repulsed.
 The 49th retired to the rear of other troops and lay down on their arms to rest.

 On the second day of this battle the 49th Ohio was constantly engaged in various parts of the field, and accomplished a brilliant exploit, in connection with Goodspeed's battery, the 15th Ohio, and other troops, which, it is claimed, saved Thomas' corps from being swept from the field.
 The enemy had broken through the National left and were exultingly charging for the center, when the 49th faced to the rear and poured into the Rebels a withering fire.
 From the other side of the circle Goodspeed's battery and the 15th Ohio delivered a destructive fire, and the enemy was checked and sent back on his main body.